July 22, 2012

 May 5, 2009

-Don’t spend months looking for your beautiful wedding gown, veil, and shoes and then add a garter that detracts from your total look.
+Don’t spend months looking for your beautiful wedding gown, veil, and shoes and then add an inferior garter that detracts from your total look.

 A series of photographs as your new husband removes your beautiful garter makes a wonderful memory.
 Be proud of your garter and show it off.